hburn7/TRT2API/README.md

   "playerName": "Stage",
   "totalWins": 4,
   "totalLosses": 0,
-  "status": "this is a test status"
+  "status": "this is a test status",
+  "isEliminated": false
 }
 ```